Jconner3/Jconner3.github.io/index.md

   - [Algorithms & Data Structures](#narrative-algo)
   - [Databases](#narrative-db)
 - [Code Review Video](#code-review)

-## Welcome {:#welcome}
-Welcome to my capstone e-portfolio for Southern New Hampshire University’s(SNHU) Computer Science program.
-This single page completes CS-499 and the remaining requirements for my B.S. in Computer Science.
-My goal was simple,  to demonstrate sound engineering practice and explain decisions in plain technical language while providing evidence of progress from coursework to capstone.

 ## Professional Self-Assessment {:#self}
 I started the Computer Science program in February 2023, so I have been in the program for about two and a half years.
 Before this degree, I studied biology at Angelo State University for two years.
 I originally planned on medical school, but I ultimately decided my interest in science and medicine was rooted in the knowledge and understanding, not so much from practicing medicine.
 My path into computer science was not a straight line, but I think that ended up helping me in the long run.
 Being a biology major taught me how to observe, document, and explain processes clearly and the transition to computer science taught me how to build those processes into working systems.